Halles Saint-Géry: Closure, renovation and reassignment

 The hall prospered until after the Second World War, but from 1973, it went into gradual decline following the establishment of a wholesale market on the Quai des Usines/Werkhuizenkaai.
 It was finally closed in 1977.
-Protected as a monument in 1987, the building was renovated between 1987 and 1989 under the direction of the architect J. Zajtman for the SA Saint-Géry, which restored its commercial function.
+After a period of abandonment, the building was classified as a protected monument in 1987.
+It was renovated between 1987 and 1989 under the direction of the architect J. Zajtman for the SA Saint-Géry, which restored its commercial function.
 In the following decades, it was definitively reassigned as a cultural and exhibition space.

-In recent years, the halls have housed an information and exhibition centre devoted to Brussels' heritage and identity.
-A new redevelopment project, led by Thierry Wauters of the non-profit organisation Heritage and Culture, aims to transform the ground floor once again into a covered food market.
-Inspired by the Marché des Enfants Rouges in Paris and the Markthal in Rotterdam, it will feature nine small-scale food and hospitality stands offering traditional Brussels specialities such as gueuze, Brussels cheese and Bloempanch.
+Since 1999, the halls have housed an information and exhibition centre devoted to Brussels' heritage and identity.
+A new redevelopment project, led by Thierry Wauters and Lucile de Calan of the non-profit organisation Heritage and Culture, along with hospitality entrepreneur Cédric Gérard, aims to transform the ground floor into a covered food market once again.
+Inspired by the Marché des Enfants Rouges in Paris and the Markthal in Rotterdam, it features ten small-scale food and hospitality stands offering traditional Brussels specialities such as gueuze, Brussels cheese and Bloempanch.
 The initiative intends to reconnect the halls with their original function and to address the shortage of neighbourhood shops in the area.
-The opening is planned for March 2026, with a weekly outdoor market to follow.
+The opening took place on 16 June 2026, with a weekly outdoor market to follow.
 Exhibition activities will continue on the upper and lower floors, with extended opening hours and free public access.